Thomas Clyde (film producer)

-Thomas Clyde (24 June 1917– February 1999) was a British film producer.
-He is the grandson of William Pancoast Clyde, head of the Clyde Steamship Company, and the younger brother of William Pancoast “Little Billy” Clyde, the Olympic skier.
-He is the father of actor and musician Jeremy Clyde.
+Thomas Clyde (24 June 1917 – February 1999) was a British film producer.
+He was the grandson of William Pancoast Clyde, head of the Clyde Steamship Company, and the younger brother of William Pancoast “Little Billy” Clyde, the Olympic skier.
+He was the father of actor and musician Jeremy Clyde.

 Early life

-Tommy Clyde was born 24 June 1917, the second son of William Pancoast Clyde, Jr. and Dora Taylor Clyde, in Battle, Sussex, England.
+Tommy Clyde was born 24 June 1917 at Battle, Sussex, the second son of William Pancoast Clyde, Jr., whose parents lived in New York City, and Dora Jessie Ellen, daughter of Joshua Taylor, of London.
 He was baptized 9 August 1917 at St Jude's Church, Kensington.
 His parents divorced when he was young, and he was raised by his mother, who married Allan G. Kyle in 1925.

 Clyde was educated at Eton College where he met Valerian Wellesley, grandson of the 4th Duke of Wellington.
 He and Wellesley would become close friends while continuing their studies at the University of Oxford, and Clyde eventually began to date Wellesley's younger sister, Elizabeth.

 In the 1930s, Clyde rode “successfully” in several point-to-point Steeplechase races.